michaelprice232/github-actions-course/readme.md

 1. Javascript (NodeJS) - use raw JS to write the action
 2. Docker - build an image using any programming language which will then be used by GitHub
 3. Composite - combines steps ("run" and "uses") to consolidate existing workflows.
 No programming required.

+Examples of (2) and (3) are in this repo.
+An example of (1) of using Node.js can be seen in the Udemy course.